 - One official copy of all college transcripts

 - Personal statement

-- TOEFL-iBT scores of at least 80 are required for all international applicants who are not native English speakers (Older TOEFL-cBT or TOEFL-pBT scores will be considered only if accompanied by the TSE).
+- TOEFL-iBT scores of at least 100 are required for all international applicants who are not native English speakers (Older TOEFL-cBT or TOEFL-pBT scores will be considered only if accompanied by the TSE).
 If you have taken the paper TOEFL instead of the Internet TOEFL, your score must be at least 600.